Frank Dux: Kumite

-John Stewart, the author of the 1980 Black Belt article that first described Dux's alleged Kumite victory, expressed regret for writing the article in 1988, describing himself as "naive" for believing Dux and saying after the story was published he received information that "raised questions about Dux's military career".
-In 1988 Jim Coleman, then editor of Black Belt, said that Dux's story was "based on false premises", adding that they could find no evidence of such a competition; he made a similar statement again in 1996.
-Kenneth Wilson from the Ministry of Sports in The Bahamas disputed the existence of the Kumite, saying that it was impossible that a martial arts tournament of that scale could have been kept a secret.
-According to John Johnson, an invoice for the organization that allegedly staged the Kumite listed Dux as its only point of contact, and the base of the trophy he claims to have won was bought by him at a local trophy store.
+When interviewed by John Johnson in 1988, John Stewart expressed regret for writing the Black Belt article on Dux's alleged Kumite victory.
+He described himself as naive for believing Dux, saying that after the story was published he received information that "raised questions about Dux's military career".
+Jim Coleman, then editor of Black Belt, added that Dux's story was "based on false premises" and there was no evidence of the Kumite.
+Kenneth Wilson of the Ministry of Sports in The Bahamas disputed the existence of the Kumite, saying it was impossible a martial arts tournament of that scale could have been kept a secret.
+According to Johnson, an invoice for the organization that allegedly staged the Kumite listed Dux as its only point of contact, and the base of the trophy he claims to have won was bought by him at a local trophy store.
 Dux told Johnson to speak to a man named Richard Robinson, whom he said he had met at the Kumite.
 Robinson initially confirmed Dux's story, saying that he was invited to the Kumite as he was an undefeated wrestler at Lower Merion High School.
 Johnson later uncovered that Robinson had not attended that school, and had actually gone to school with Dux.
 Confronted with this information, Robinson responded "All right.
 I don't know what to say ...
 Frank was a buddy of mine when I was in L.A."

 Sheldon Lettich said that he got the idea for Bloodsport after listening to Dux's "tall tales" regarding the Kumite.
 Dux introduced him to a man named Richard Bender who claimed to have been at the Kumite and verified the story, though a few years later confessed to Lettich that he had been lying and that Dux had instructed him on what to say.
 Lettich described Dux as a "delusional day-dreamer".
 Citing his Kumite claims, MMA website Fightland includes Dux among their list of martial arts frauds.
 Both John Johnson and Fightland believe Dux faked his story to help promote his martial arts schools.